VENKY270304/19CS301-Module11/11 a Singly Linked List- Traversal search Delete.md

 # 19CS301-Module11
-### EX: 11 a Singly Linked List (Traversal, Search and Delete)
+### EX: 11.a Singly Linked List (Traversal, Search and Delete)
+Reg no: 212222040177
+Name: Venkatesan M

+### Aim:
-### Aim: Write a function to traverse the linked list and display it in the following format.
+Write a function to traverse the linked list and display it in the following format.

 ### Algorithm: